priscillaclark/AWS_projects/dynamodb-boto3/README.md

-# 🧪 Lab 2: DynamoDB + Boto3 with LocalStack
+# 🧪 DynamoDB + Boto3 with LocalStack

 This project simulates interactions with AWS DynamoDB using Python and Boto3 in a local development environment powered by LocalStack.